-The Western States Regional Genetics Services Collaborative is a federally funded multi-state project that seeks to coordinate and increase access to genetic services among our states and territory.
+The Western States Genetics Services Collaborative is a federally-funded, multi-state project that seeks to improve individual and family health throughout the life course.
 The participating states and territory are: Alaska, California, Guam, Hawaii, Idaho, Oregon, and Washington.

-The project is a cooperative agreement between the Health Resources and Services Administration, Maternal and Child Health Bureau, Genetic Services Branch and Hawaii Department of Health.
+The project is supported by a grant from the Health Resources and Services Administration, Maternal and Child Health Bureau, Genetic Services Branch and Hawaii Department of Health.

 Our new Affordable Care Act (ACA) website is now available!
 We’ve worked hard to make the website both informative and easy to understand.
 The website contains information about the ACA and how it affects people throughout the life course.
 To go to the website, click here.